Questions? Call0808 196 1942orMessage us

 • Do the parents have to tell their child they came from a donor egg?

-If you're looking for impartial advice or support, we recommend the following organisations:
+If you're looking for impartial advice or support, we recommend the following resources:

 The HFEA is the UK's independent regulator of fertility treatment and research using human embryos.
 They provide useful information and advice for anyone considering a donation